Test Code SOFT: Z1000 Fungal Smear, Varies

 Interpretation

-Positive slides are reported as one or more of the following: yeast or hyphae present, organism resembling Blastomyces dermatitidis, Histoplasma capsulatum, Coccidioides immitis, Cryptococcus neoformans, or Malassezia furfur.
+Positive slides are reported as one or more of the following: fungal elements seen, yeast, yeast and psuedohyphae, hyphae, organism resembling Blastomyces species complex, organism resembling Coccidioides species, hyphae resembling Mucorales, or organism resembling Malassezia species.

 Cautions